darshshah981/darshshah981/README.md

 - 👋 Hi, I’m Darsh!
-- 👀 I’m interested in Product Management
-- 🌱 I’m currently learning SwiftUI, Systems Design, MySQL, and Figma
+- 🌱 I’m currently learning about AI/ML, cloud data platforms, GTM in enterprise SaaS
-- 💬 Ask me about business models and growth strategies in tech
+- 💬 Ask me about business models and growth strategies
-- 👨‍🎓 Currently at Kellogg School of Management (Full-Time 2Y MBA - Class of 2024)
+- 👨‍🎓 Kellogg School of Management (Full-Time 2Y MBA - Class of 2024)
 - 📫 You can reach me at darsh.shah@kellogg.northwestern.edu

 <!---